What is Riesling?

 When should you drink Riesling?

 Should you drink Riesling young and fresh, or is it best to cellar it?
 The simple answer is…both.
 Young Riesling typically shows citrus and apple fruit aromas and flavours, with varying degrees of floral and mineral characters and high levels of fresh acidity.
-While they drink beautifully on release, many also have good cellaring potential.
+How long does Riesling last?
+While they drink beautifully on release, many also have good cellaring potential with ageing up to 10 years.
 Bottle age enables their acidity to soften and the development of complex toasty and honey characters.
 The Clare and Eden Valley Rieslings, along with Victorian examples have provided many great aged Rieslings.

 So, what do you eat with Riesling?
 With its high levels of acidity and citrussy characters, Riesling is a perfect match with a variety of seafood dishes and is also a super food-friendly wine to serve with spicy Asian-style dishes like Thai and Korean, plus deliciously moreish Middle Eastern.
 Here are some delicious recipes that pair well with Riesling.